ishyian/MusicAkinator/README.md

 Download apk file under apk folder and install it on your phone with Android OS.
 Minimum OS version - 21.

+### Requirements

+In order to build app you need to provide your Audd and Dizzer api tokens in ApiConstants.kt

 ## Built With
 * Kotlin
 * Android SDK